 Getting Started (Plaintiff)

 The first question that people often ask when it comes to small claims courts in California is, “How do I even get started?”
 We know that the process can seem scary at first, but trust us, it isn’t.
-The first thing that you will do is complete the small claims documents, we have the fillable forms right on our website.
+The first thing that you will do is complete the small claims documents, we have the fillable forms right on our small claims service page.

 The forms that you will need to fill out differ, depending on whether you are the plaintiff or the defendant in the small claims court case.
 Forms that plaintiffs need to fill out to begin the process include (but are not limited to):